-Unless specified otherwise in the order, the time for compliance begins to run from the date the written order is entered by the Board.
-It is the Respondent's responsibility to contact the Code Inspector to request a compliance inspection immediately upon the violation having been corrected in order to avoid accumulation of the fine imposed.

-After an order has been issued by the Board with a scheduled date for compliance, the Code Inspector shall make an inspection to determine if the violation has been corrected as required.
-Whenever possible, such inspection shall occur within seven (7) days of the date of request for compliance inspection by the violator, or, when no such request is made by the violator, within ten (10) days after the ordered date for compliance.
+- 1. Unless specified otherwise in the Code Compliance Order, the time for compliance begins to run from the date the written order is entered by the CEB.
+It is the Respondent's responsibility to contact the Code Inspector to request a compliance inspection immediately upon the violation having been corrected in order to avoid accumulation of the fine imposed. - 2.
+After a Code Compliance Order has been issued by the CEB with a scheduled date for compliance, the Code Inspector shall make a compliance inspection to determine if the violation has been corrected as required.
+Whenever possible, such inspection shall occur within seven days of the date of request for compliance inspection by the violator, or, when no such request is made by the violator, within ten days after the ordered date for compliance. - 3.
 The Code Inspector shall issue an Affidavit of Compliance or Non-Compliance, as appropriate, after completing a compliance inspection as specified above.
-Such Affidavit shall be filed with the Board through the Board Administrator, and a copy shall be mailed to the violator, and to the property owner(s) if different.